michael-allen99/ALLEN_WDI_AE2/README.md

-## Solent Portal Redesign for Web Design for Industry
+## Solent Portal Redesign for Web Design for Industry by Michael Allen

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).